ThePhenomenon1/ThePhenomenon1/README.md

 I have acquired Intro to Machine Learning Certificate under Professor Dan Becker.

-As I gain invaluable programming workplace experience, I am in midst of my intermediate Machine Learning certificate on the Kaggle platform under Alexis Cook.
+As I gain invaluable programming workplace experience, I am in midst of my intermediate Machine Learning course on the Kaggle platform under Alexis Cook.

 I am also deploying my completed Django Application, probably on Heroku.
 It will be fire!